Low MCH: Causes, Treatment & What Results Mean

 These conditions trigger inflammation that interferes with hemoglobin production, leading to anemia of chronic disease.

-What to do: Treatment focuses on managing the underlying condition.
-A doctor may recommend iron supplementation or medications that stimulate red blood cell production, such as erythropoietin.
+How it's treated: Treatment focuses on managing the underlying condition.
+A doctor may recommend iron supplements or medications that stimulate red blood cell production, such as erythropoietin.

 5. Lead poisoning